Topics:

 Back to top

-The Iowa Department of Education is excited to announce an upcoming professional learning opportunity aligned with the goals of House File 784 (HF 784), which prioritizes high-quality instruction in early numeracy: Build Math Minds -- The Flexibility Formula.
+The Iowa Department of Education is providing professional learning aligned with the goals of House File 784 (HF 784), which prioritizes high-quality instruction in early numeracy at no cost for all educators in grades K-6.
+Build Math Minds — The Flexibility Formula (266.55 KB) .pdf provides an overview of the components of professional learning, including asynchronous modules and opportunities to dig deeper in synchronous virtual sessions.

-This professional learning series is designed to strengthen mathematics instruction by building fluency and deepening conceptual understanding among educators.
+This professional learning series is designed to strengthen mathematics instruction by building fluency and deepening educators' conceptual understanding.
 Developed by nationally recognized mathematics educator Christina Tondevold, The Flexibility Formula supports teachers in helping all students develop a strong foundation in number sense.

 This professional learning opportunity is part of our ongoing commitment to ensuring that all Iowa students develop strong mathematical foundations.
-Stay tuned for more details about how to register and participate.
 Additional support will be provided for schools identified for comprehensive support.

 Back to top